OpenRefine/OpenRefine/docs/docs/manual/wikibase/configuration.md

 All you need to configure OpenRefine to work with a Wikibase instance is a *manifest* for that instance, which provides some metadata and links required for the integration to work.

 We offer some off-the-shelf manifests for some public Wikibase instances in the [wikibase-manifests](https://github.com/OpenRefine/wikibase-manifests) repository.
+But the administrators of your Wikibase instance should provide one that is potentially more up to date, so it makes sense to request it to them first.

 ## For Wikibase administrators

 To let your users contribute to your Wikibase instance with OpenRefine, you will need to write a manifest as described above.
-This section explains how to do so.
+There is currently no canonical location where this manifest should be hosted - just make sure can be found easily by your users.
+This section explains the format of the manifest.

 ### Requirements